 Want to explore Vienna on your own?
 Then continue reading my Vienna itinerary to figure out how to spend 48 hours in Vienna in the best possible way!

-The Schönbrunn Palace and its gardens are a UNESCO World Heritage Site.
+The Schönbrunn Palace and its gardens are a UNESCO World Heritage Site and one of Europe's most famous landmarks.
 The palace is also the most-visited attraction in Vienna, and with good reason.
 It is beautiful!

 The first buildings on the grounds date back to the 1500s, and the neoclassical-style palace, as it stands today, was built in the mid-1700s during the reign of Maria Theresa.